Your Guide to Moving to Los Angeles

 Los Angeles, California, at a glance:

-- The cost of living in Los Angeles is 43% above the national average.
-Housing prices account for much of that — 127% above the national average.
+- The cost of living in Los Angeles is 47% above the national average.

-- Other than entertainment, some of the city’s top industries include construction, education, and health services.
+- Some of the city’s top industries include entertainment, aerospace, tourism, and technology.

 - L.A. is very much a food town.
-Fill your belly with everything from tacos and ramen to fine dining from more than 25 Michelin-recognized restaurants.
+Living in L.A. means you can fill your belly with everything from tacos and ramen to fine dining from more than 20 Michelin-recognized restaurants.

 - Outdoor adventurers and weekend vacationers flock to Los Angeles for its numerous scenic canyon hikes and 75 miles of pristine coastline.

 What’s the cost of living in Los Angeles?

 Los Angeles is one of the more expensive cities in the U.S., with a cost of living that’s 47% above the national average.
 Much of that comes down to housing.
 The median home price in L.A. is $486,300, and the median rent is $1,433/mo.

 As far as what L.A. residents earn, the average salary in Los Angeles is $47,242.